borzari/Analysis/README.md

    - It helps when needing to apply changes to the selection
       - Might find a better way to make explicit changes to the methods if needed
 - Implemented a `plotPrintFunctions` class to use for printing cumulative and individual efficiencies and to use to plot histograms when needed
+   - Implemented distinct nLayers
 - Implemented a `selectingFunctions` to clean up the selection plugins
+- Implemented a `sfFunctions` for scale factors inclusion

 ## Done for BackgroundEstimation